sarabara1/floorp-tab-stack-improvements/README.md

 **stacktab-multiselect.uc.js** - Allows selecting multiple tabs from stacks.
 Useful with stacktab-move-to-group and stacktab-auto-title.

-**stacktab-auto-title.uc.js** - When you create a stack the "Manage Stack" options won't automatically appear and stacks will show the name of their active tab.
-You can still change the name manually, makes stacks vivaldi-like, useful with stacktab-multiselect.uc.js and stacktab-move-to-group-menu.uc.js

 **stacktab-move-to-group-menu.uc.js** - Enables the "Add Tab to Group" option to stack tabs.

+**stacktab-hover-preview.uc.js** - Replaces the tooltip with hover previews for stack tabs.

 **stacktab-newtab-expand-animation.uc.js** - Adds the opening animation to stack tabs.
 Purely cosmetic but adds missing polish.

-# Optional
+# Optional Features

+**stacktab-auto-title.uc.js** - When you create a stack the "Manage Stack" options won't automatically appear and stacks will show the name of their active tab.
+You can still change the name manually, makes stacks vivaldi-like, useful with stacktab-multiselect.uc.js and stacktab-move-to-group-menu.uc.js

 **stacktab-close-confirm.uc.js** - Adds a dialog when closing a stack or group if it contains multiple tabs just like windows if "Ask before closing multiple tabs" is enabled in your settings.

 **stacktab-unload-context-menu-item.uc.js** - Adds a context menu item for stacks and groups to unload the tabs they contain.